Questions? Give us a call (305) 764-0743

 PRO TIP: The easiest way to increase link juice is to obtain topically relevant backlinks from high DR websites.

-Internal link juice refers to the distribution of value and authority within a website through its internal links.
 Unlike external links that bring in link juice from other sites, internal links strategically spread this value across different pages within the same domain.

 External and internal links

 For example, consider a well-ranking homepage with substantial link equity.
 Building links from that homepage to product or service page can distribute some of its authority to these other pages.
-Building internal links this way, we use our website’s existing SEO potential improving visibility and ranking in search engine results.

 The key to effective internal link juice transfer lies in relevance and strategic placement.